 - The shared AdCOM foundation also allows companies to share their implementations with OpenRTB

 - As of 1.0, no response format has been mandated.
-We expect the initial use of CATS to be for video, and the response to be VAST XML.
+We expect the initial use of CATS to be for video, and the response to be VAST XML, but the standard specifically leaves room for this to be expanded beyond video and VAST in the future.

 Developed by the Digital Video Technical Standards Working Group